-An Analysis of Constraints Faced by Traditional Dairy Sweet Makers in Sustaining their Business
+Analysis of Constraints Faced Traditional Dairy Sweet Makers in Sustaining Bussiness

 Abstract

-Traditional dairy sweet makers form an integral part of India’s culinary and cultural landscape, contributing to both rural economies and the preservation of indigenous food practices.
-These artisans, using age-old methods and indigenous knowledge in producing wide range of milk-based sweets such as pedas, barfis, kalakand, and rabri, which hold deep cultural, religious and social value across Indian communities.
-The present study was conducted in Karnal District of Haryana state using descriptive research design.
+Traditional dairy sweet makers practiced by old-aged method and indigenous knowledge in producing wide range of milk-based sweets such as pedas, barfis, kalakand, and rabri, holding deep cultural, religious and social value form an integral part of India’s culinary and cultural landscape, contributing to both rural economies and the preservation of indigenous food practices.
+The study was conducted in Karnal District of Haryana state using descriptive research design.
 In Karnal district all the 8 blocks (Karnal, Assandh, Gharaunda, Indri, Nilokheri, Nissing, Kunjpura, Munak) were selected.
-The information was gathered through a pre-tested structured interview schedule and analysis was done by applying appropriate statistical procedures viz., frequency, percentage, mean, standard deviation and Garrett ranking technique.
-The most important constraint under manufacturing constraints was the lack of availability of skilled labour in the sweet making with a weighted mean score of 60.25, which was ranked 1st among the manufacturing constraints.
-Among economical constraints faced by traditional dairy sweet makers in the study area, costly wages for labours were found to be the main constraint and ranked 1st with a mean score of 57.81, followed by high cost of maintaining the shop i.e. some of the fixed cost to maintain the shop ranked 2nd (mean score 49.69), and their poor economic condition be (3rd ranked constraint with a mean score of 48.88).
-Capacity-building initiatives focusing on hygiene, quality standards, and the adoption of suitable modern techniques, while respecting these traditional practice is very crucial.
-Improving access to credit, promoting cooperative procurement and marketing systems, encouraging better packaging and branding, and leveraging digital platforms for wider reach can significantly enhance their prospects.
+The data was collected through a pre-tested structured questionnaires and analysis was done by using descriptive statistics such as frequency, percentage, mean, standard deviation and Garrett ranking technique. lack of skilled labor is the most important constraint under manufacturing in the sweet making with a weighted mean score of 60.25.
+Costly wages for laborers were found to be the main constraint and ranked 1st with a mean score of 57.81 from economic constraint followed by high cost of maintaining the shop with mean score 49.69 and poor economic condition with a mean score of 48.88.
+Capacity-building initiatives focusing on hygiene, quality standards, and the adoption of suitable modern techniques, in replacing traditional practice is very crucial.
+Additionally, improving access to credit, promoting cooperative procurement and marketing systems, encouraging better packaging and branding, and leveraging digital platforms for wider reach can significantly enhance the prospects.

 Keywords: cultural landscape, dairy industry, rural livelihoods, dairy processors